torsteins/inf102f18-mandatory0/README.md

     id[p] = q;
 }
 ```
 Describe a scheme for making `m` calls to union and/or find such that the number of array accesses becomes maximum.
-Analyze how many array accesses will be make with your scheme as a function of `n` and `m`.
+Analyse how many array accesses will be made with your scheme as a function of `n` and `m`.

 ## Sortable Linked List (30 points)